75,261,800 hectares (752,618 sq. km.) (290,587 sq. mi.)

 One of the world’s fastest economically reformed countries, Zambia has much to gain.
 While its economy has predominantly been based on the copper industry, Zambians are seeking alternatives from the country’s other rich resources, such as agriculture, gemstone mining, and tourism.

-With tourism becoming an important industry thanks to natural wonders like Victoria Falls, it’s important for Zambia to keep its breathtaking forests intact and protect its wildlife.
-Faced with increased deforestation and poaching, certain wildlife populations are decreasing rapidly.
-There are also growing human-elephant conflicts as a result of an increase in crop raids and ivory.
+With a burgeoning industry thanks to natural wonders like Victoria Falls, it’s important for Zambia to keep its breathtaking forests intact and protect its wildlife.
+Faced with increased deforestation and poaching, key wildlife populations are decreasing rapidly.

 Become a member